 - “Current Currency” parameter is used to have different prices on a page according to a currency selected.

-Sometimes for one page stored in Varnish you may have up to 200 different versions of a same page.
+Sometimes for one page stored in Varnish, you may have up to 200 different versions of the same page.